j3soon/nvidia-isaac-summary/README.md

   In legacy robotics deployment systems, ROS1 is commonly used but [lacks support for key use cases](https://design.ros2.org/articles/why_ros2.html) such as multi-robot systems, real-time systems, and production-ready environments.
 Therefore, ROS2 was developed to address these issues.
 However, using ROS2 can still present challenges, such as reproducibility across different systems and efficient GPU communication between ROS nodes.
 Isaac ROS, a collection of GPU-accelerated ROS2 packages and pipelines, addresses these challenges by (1) adopting a workflow based on the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) (previously NVIDIA Docker) to ensure reproducibility across systems, allowing near-identical deployment experiences across systems with x86 and ARM CPUs, and (2) enabling efficient GPU communication between ROS nodes by reducing memory copies between GPUs and CPUs through [NITROS](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_nitros).

+  Mainstream robotics applications can be roughly categorized into manipulation and navigation tasks.
+To address these tasks, Isaac Manipulator and Isaac Perceptor were developed as reference workflows.
+These workflows will be described in detail below.

   The term `Isaac ROS` refer to the packages for ROS 2, instead of Isaac SDK.
 Isaac ROS should not be confused with the `ROS & ROS 2 Bridges` in Isaac Sim, or the `ROS Bridge` in Isaac SDK.
   The packages (i.e., Isaac GEMs) are named as `Isaac ROS <Package_Name>`.
 Unfortunately, ambiguous terms such as `Isaac Elbrus` still exist ([source](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_visual_slam)).
 Since the Elbrus package exist in both Isaac ROS and Isaac SDK, Elbrus should be refered to as `Isaac ROS Elbrus` for preciseness.